platonai/PulsarRPA/README.md

 The SQL above downloads a Web page from wikipedia, find out the references section and extract all external reference links.

-Crawl out pages from a portal and scrape each out page:
+Crawl out pages from a portal and scrape each:

     select
         dom_first_text(dom, '.sku-name') as name,